Photonics2D#

 Design space#

-(num_elems_x, num_elems_y) with values in [0, 1], representing material density.
+values in [0, 1], representing material density.
+This is stored as design_space (gymnasium.spaces.Box).

 Objectives#

-: Objective to maximize, defined asoverlap1 * overlap2
+0. total_overlap: Objective to maximize, defined as

-.
-Higher is better.
-This is corresponds to the overlap in the target electrical fields with the desired demultiplexing locations.
-Note that botsimulate
+the overlap in the target electrical fields with the desired demultiplexing locations.

-) to avoid multiple equivalent local optima, but this penalty is small relative to the overlap objective.
+(total_overlap - penalty) to avoid multiple equivalent local optima, but this penalty

 Conditions#

 These are designed as user-configurable parameters that alter the problem definition.
+The

-Default problem parameters that can be overridden via the config
+Default problem parameters that can be overridden via the config dict:

-: Radius for the density blurring filter (default: 2).
-Higher values correspond to larger elements, which could possibly be more manufacturable.num_elems_x
+lambda1: The first input wavelength in μm (default: 1.5 μm).lambda2: The first input wavelength in μm (default: 1.3 μm).blur_radius: Radius for the density blurring filter (default: 2).
+Higher values correspond to larger elements, which could possibly be more manufacturable.num_elems_x: Number of grid cells in x (default: 120).num_elems_y: Number of grid cells in y (default: 120).

-In practice, for the dataset loading, we will keep num_elems_x
+In practice, for the dataset loading, we will keep num_elems_x and num_elems_yto set

 values for each dataset, such that different resolutions correspond to different